Top RVs Nearby

 Next up is the fifth wheel, which is actually very similar to the travel trailer.
 The fifth wheel makes towing easier by distributing weight over the vehicle used to pull it.
 Although this does mean that the vehicle used to tow it must be equipped with a fifth wheel hitch.

-Last but not least is the pop-up trailer, a lightweight unit that collapses for easy transport.
+Last but not least is the, a lightweight unit that collapses for easy transport.
 The pop-up trailer is best suited for short trips with only a few people.

 One of the main draws of the pop-up trailer is the price, it's one of the cheapest RVs available.
 It doesn't require a special vehicle to tow it either, almost any vehicle can handle it.
 However, the limited space is a big drawback for many people.